 New Amazon Echo Plus vs old Echo Plus price and conclusions

-Based on the specs though, we would suggest waiting for the new Echo Plus if you're in the market for one of these Amazon speakers.
-The new Echo Plus has a much nicer design, sound improvements and smarthome improvements, all for the same price as the older model.
+However, we would suggest going for the new Echo Plus if you're in the market for one of these Amazon speakers.
+The new Echo Plus has a much nicer design, sound improvements and smart home improvements, all for the same price as the older model.